AdobeDocs/experience-platform.en/help/ingestion/tutorials/streaming-time-series-data.md

 Both `xdmEntity._id` and `xdmEntity.timestamp` are required fields for time-series data.
 The `xdmEntity._id` attribute represents a unique identifier for the record itself, **not** a unique ID of the person or device whose record it is.

 You will need to generate your own `xdmEntity._id` and `xdmEntity.timestamp` for the record in a way that remains consistent if the record ever needs to be re-ingested.
-Ideally your source system will contain these values.
-If an ID is not available, consider concatenating values of other fields in the record to create a unique value which can be consistently regenerated from the record on re-ingestion.
+Ideally, your source system will contain these values.
+If an ID is not available, consider concatenating values of other fields in the record to create a unique value that can be consistently regenerated from the record on re-ingestion.

 >[!NOTE]
 >